 Hostels.
-Whether you love them or hate them, if you stay in them, you’re bound to meet these ten types.
+Whether you love them or hate them, if you stay in them, you’re bound to meet these ten types of travellers.

 One of the more common kinds of hostel guests, this is the guy (or gal) that only talks about wild nights and pregaming.
 They come home at 4 or 5 am every night (or not at all!), and tend to sleep into the late hours of the afternoon.
 Can either be really friendly or a little gross (just last night a girl puked all over the floor.
 Love hostels.).

 The Long Term Traveller

 “This is month 14… I’m not sure how long I’ll be on the road.
 Probably forever.”
 This person can either be really inspiring or really irritating (see The Know It All).